FAPE is an acronym for Free Appropriate Public Education.

-If the special education and related services your student is receiving do not meet the standards of IDEA and those of your state education agency, she is not receiving FAPE.
+If the special education and related services your student is receiving do not meet the standards of IDEA and those of your state education agency, your student is not receiving FAPE.

 If the student is not receiving an appropriate education, the student is not receiving FAPE.

 If your student's IEP is not implemented in full, your student is not receiving FAPE.